Published January 23, 2018

 UTIs affect the urinary system, so if you constantly feel like you need to urinate, have discolored or foul-smelling urine, and experience pain with urination, you likely have a UTI.

 For women, genital yeast infections affect the vagina and vulva, causing itchiness, swelling, and pain.
-You may experience painful urination with a yeast infection, but it typically also causes a thick, clumpy, and odorless discharge that you generally wouldn’t see with a UTI.
+You may experience painful urination with a yeast infection, but it typically also causes a thick, clumpy, and odorless discharge that you wouldn’t see with a UTI.
 For men, itchiness, sores or white patches, and unusual discharge may indicate a yeast infection.

 If you need medical attention for symptoms of a UTI or yeast infection, visit Get Care Now at Yale New Haven Health.